angelalonso/k8s-the-harder-way-on-aws/README.md

 ### Provision the etcd Cluster

-Until further notice, Run all the following commands on all workers:
+Until further notice, Run all the following commands on all masters:

 #### TLS Certificates